gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideMvpActivitiesAndPlaces.md

      */
     @Override
     public String mayStop() {
-        return &quot;Please hold on.
-This activity is stopping.&quot;;
+        return "Please hold on.
+This activity is stopping.";
     }

     /**